Demi Rose Flaunts World-Famous Derrière In Silver Bodysuit

 “I’m ready to go with you everywhere,” a second follower quipped.

-Others raved over how sexy Demi looked.
+Others raved over how sexy she looked.

-“you are the most beautiful rose in the whole world,” a third comment read.
+“You are the most beautiful rose in the whole world,” a third comment read.

-“Your beautiful no matter what you’re doing or wearing,” wrote a fourth fan.
+“Your [sic] beautiful no matter what you’re doing or wearing,” wrote a fourth fan.

 Demi certainly knows how to rock just about any outfit.
 From slinky dresses to sexy shorts, she seems to enjoy flaunting her curves in all kinds of apparel.
-Not too long ago, she rocked a red bikini while posing on a balcony.
+Not too long ago, she wore a red bikini while posing on a balcony.